 The cheapest way to get mobile data for your phone is by using a European SIM card — this is much cheaper than using your home carrier’s International Mobile Data plan.

-You can read about my guide to using smartphones and data plans in Europe but I recommend buying your SIM card from SimOptions.com or an eSIM from Holafly.
+You can read my guide to using smartphones and data plans in Europe but I recommend buying your prepaid data plan from SimOptions or Holafly.

 Travel Power Strip